alanamichelleruth/CProgramming-LinkedList/README.md

-# BeginnerC-LinkedList
+# CProgramming-LinkedList
-Beginner C programming assignment for a course: Programming of the Hardware Software Interface.
+C programming assignment for a course: Programming of the Hardware Software Interface.

 ## Problem
 Interactive program dealing with linked lists.
 Each node contains a string of length at most 10, a positive integer, and a pointer to the next node of the list.